Tribal Probate

 If you would like to learn more about this process, we encourage you to reach out to one of our tribal probate attorneys in Fargo!

-Can Someone Have Both BIA Probate & State Probate?
+Can You Navigate Both BIA and State Probate?

 Yes.
 BIA probate is only for Indian trust assets and can’t be used to probate other property.
 Likewise, state courts are prohibited from probating Indian trust assets.
 This means that estates with both kinds of property may have to undergo both kinds of probate.
 In fact, it’s very common for Native American estates to go through both kinds of probate when an owner had Indian trust property.

-What Is the American Indian Probate Reform Act (AIPRA)?
+Overview of the American Indian Probate Reform Act (AIPRA)

 Before AIPRA became law in 2004, ownership of Native American land after probate was problematic.